Estimated reading time: 10 minutes

 When is marijuana possession legal?

 Marijuana possession is lawful for participants in Minnesota’s Medical Marijuana Program.
-The Minnesota Department of Health (MDH) administers the program.
-But their cannabis must be in compliance with Minnesota law, from one of two authorized providers.
+The Minnesota Office of Cannabis Management (OCM) administers the program.
+But their cannabis must be in compliance with Minnesota law, from the two authorized providers.
 Minnesota does not yet have reciprocity with other states.

-Medically prescribed Epidiolex is marijuana CBD.
-It’s legal too in Minnesota; available at your local pharmacy.
+Medically prescribed Epidiolex is marijuana CBD is legal too in Minnesota, available at your local pharmacy.

 Definition of Hemp: “the plant Cannabis sativa L. and any part of the plant, whether growing or not, with a delta-9 tetrahydrocannabinol (THC) concentration of not more than 0.3 percent on a dry weight basis.”